telugudevopsguru/aws-zero-to-hero/README.md

 - Lab Session - Setting up Replication configuration in ECR

 ## Day 19: AWS EKS (Elastic Kubernetes Service)
+Introduction to Kubernetes on AWS with EKS, including cluster setup, management, and application deployment.

 - What is Amazon Elastic Kubernetes Service?
 - How does Amazon EKS work?
 - Lab Session - Installation of AWS CLI in Windows